MicrosoftDocs/dynamics-365-customer-engagement/ce/portals/view-primary-domain.md

 When you provision a portal, the domain name is stored in the **Primary Domain Name** field on the website record.
 If any change is made to the domain name through Portal Administration Center, the latest domain name is stored in the **Primary Domain Name** field.
 If you have not created a custom domain name, the vanity domain name is stored in the **Primary Domain Name** field.

-If a Portal user manually changes the value in the **Primary Domain Name** field, the value is updated only if it is one of the valid domain names.
+If a portal user manually changes the value in the **Primary Domain Name** field, the value is updated only if it is one of the valid domain names.

 For example: